Christy learned the art and science of cooking from her Southern kin. Her cooking secrets aren't secrets because she shares them freely.

 - Mix all together.
 Beat well.

 - Pour into raw pastry and back until firm about 45 minutes at 350 degrees.

 The Perfect Pecan Pie Begins With Perfect Nuts

 This will bring out the flavor of the pecans.
 Spread the nuts in a single layer on a baking sheet.
-Roast for ten to fifteen minutes at 350 degrees, until you can smell the pecan aroma.
+Roast for 10 to 15 minutes at 350 degrees, until you can smell the pecan aroma.

 While the pecans are baking, prepare your pie crust.